 Cranberry.
 The 2023 Cochrane review found cranberry products (capsules standardized for PACs, not sugary juice) do reduce UTIs in some groups — women with recurrent UTIs and children — but specifically did not find a benefit for people who use intermittent catheters or have bladder-emptying problems, which describes most of the SCI population.
 Low-risk, but don't count on it.

 Methenamine hippurate (Hiprex).
 A prescription urinary antiseptic — not an antibiotic — that converts to formaldehyde in acidic urine and discourages bacterial growth.
-It has the strongest evidence of these options: the large ALTAR trial found twice-daily methenamine was about as effective as daily preventive antibiotics for recurrent UTIs, without driving antibiotic resistance.
-If you get frequent UTIs, it's well worth asking your urologist whether it's right for you.
+In one large trial (ALTAR) it was about as effective as daily preventive antibiotics for recurrent UTIs, without driving resistance — but that trial was in women with ordinary recurrent UTIs, not people with SCI.
+The only SCI-specific trial (SINBA) found no benefit from methenamine (or cranberry) in neurogenic bladder.
+So the SCI evidence is weak; it's reasonable to ask your urologist whether it's worth trying, with realistic expectations.

 Catheters & Suprapubic Care